01.03.2020 | Visual Storytelling

 Do you agree that upcycling kills the economy?
 When was the last time you chose to use an unwanted item rather than buying a new one?
 This event much more than a standard debate: I brought my Visual Agency toolbox to facilitate the debate through visual communication in order to collaboratively visualise our different perspectives.
 The debate took the form of the World Cafe - "a powerful social technology for engaging people in conversations that matter, offering an effective antidote to the fast-paced fragmentation and lack of connection in today’s world" - and it was organised in collaboration with the Copenhagen Debaters Meetup.
-See photos from this debate.

 Do you love meeting new people, but not too keen on the standard networking formula?
 Wondering how to best connect people, I designed this alternative approach to networking based on creative team-building activities in order to do the exact opposite of standard networking events:

 We had a group of 19 participants, spanning the whole diversity of professions: researchers, astrologers, designers, IT, project managers, engineers, educators, life coaches and tourist guides.
-Curious to see how the event looked like?
-Here are the online photos!

 March 2017 | Course

 This new course on Creativity started in March 2017.
 It is a 5-week course with classes that consist of seminars, workshops, notebook development and networking.
 It covers the following topics: Aesthetics, Time&Space, Identity, Politics and Technology.
-Check out the photos!

 21.02.2017 | Article

 31.01.2017 | Visual Thinking

 In collaboration with Copenhagen Creative Studio, I facilitated a workshop for its 30 members to plan creative goals for the new year.
 The event asked participants to develop a collaborative project through which each person would acquire new skills, while contributing existing skills to base the project on personal interests.
-Check out the photos from this event!

 05.01.2017 | Visual Thinking

 What does 'creativity' actually mean, and how do we become more creative?
 Or has it become so banal in our overdesigned society that the term 'creativity' should be redefined?
 Together with seven participants, we discussed its various connotations, sharing quotes ("Inspiration is for amateurs.
 The rest of us just show up and get to work" - Chuck Close) and challenging questions (Does money provide opportunities for creativity, or does it stifle it?)
 A workshop that offered a deeper reflection on what it means to be creative today.
-Check out the photos from this event!

 Which new traditions would you invent for 2017?
 What kind of rituals would you prefer to celebrate the big events?
 And how could alternative celebrations change the way our society evolves?
 These are the kind of questions we addressed in this participatory, creative, social game.
 The discussion brought up many ideas for alternative festivities - imagine a gratitude day, a day for smiling (especially on public transport), a community day and a sharing week (making the Dutch Neighbours Day international) and a monthly screens-off day (exactly what society needs).
 We also thought of an upgrade to Valentine's day with free hugs for all, and decided that Women's day should be properly celebrated (we suggest role changing!).
 Stories of traditions from disparate cultures (Christian, Muslim, Jewish) were shared, and we realised how many crossovers there are.
 We left feeling quite a bit more excited about the year ahead!
-Check out the photos from this event!

 How can a family Christmas dinner become more meaningful?
 In search for a relevant conversation topic, I designed this creative game to rethink the Christmas tradition for the 21st Century - shifting from consumerism and over-eating to more meaningful rituals.
 What ensued was a 5-hour long engagement in collaborative drawing while we reimagined all the annual festivities.

 Visual Agency facilitated the social networking meeting for the newly formed University of the Arts London Alumni Group in Denmark.
 The goal was to connect practitioners from various creative fields, so that collaborative opportunities and mutual support could arise.
-Here are photos from the event.

 Integration is not an easy process and raises many challenging questions.
 Can hygge be experienced by non-Danes?
 Should the city become more multicultural?
 And should all new arrivals be allowed to vote?
 These are just some of the issues we will discuss.

 This workshop was part of the Climate Youth Ambassadors training organised by the NGO Crossing Borders.
 It offered students from Jordan, Italy, Lebanon and Denmark to find shared interests in campaigning against climate change.
-Check out the photos from this event!

 26.06.2014 | Visual Planning

 This workshop with five participants took place as part of the ‘Past, Present and Future of Public Space’ Conference in Bologna, in collaboration with the Social Street movement.
 The question raised for the discussion was: How to realise a truly public space?

 28.05.2014 | Visual Planning

 Together with five architecture students from different design groups, we discussed the future potential of the Orsola building, which is in the centre of Florence.
 The discussion consisted of a brainstorm, the sharing of stories and knowledge about the area, and the negotiation of various ideas for the development of the building.

 20.05.2014 | Visual Planning

 With three architecture students, we explored the options that London faces post-Olympics.
 Indirectly, we looked at the group's dynamics for undertaking a collaborative design project and the challenges involved.
 How to contribute equally to a collaborative design projects, while harnessing various strengths and skills?